Stoopnagle and Budd: Later lives

 F. Chase Taylor was married twice.
 His first wife was Lois deRidder, daughter of a prominent shoe manufacturer of Rochester, New York; they had one son, Frederick Chase Taylor, Jr., born in 1921.
 The couple was divorced in 1936.
 On February 15, 1936, Taylor married Kay Bell of the CBS press department; Budd was his best man.

 Budd Hulick was announcing a radio broadcast from the Palais Royal nightclub in Buffalo, where band vocalist Wanda Hart (1908–1978) was appearing; they were married two weeks later.
 They had two daughters, Dawn and Victoria; Victoria died at the age of five in 1947.

 Both Taylor and Hulick went on to steady solo careers in broadcasting.
 Taylor continued to appear in comedy movie shorts and whimsical radio programs.
 "Col. Stoopnagle" substituted for Burns and Allen (1943), Duffy's Tavern (1944), Bob Hawk (1947), and Vaughn Monroe's Camel Caravan (1947–48).
 Taylor also achieved success as a whimsical quizmaster, in Quixie Doodles on Mutual and CBS (1939–1944), The Colonel (1943), Stoopnagle's Stooperoos (1943), and Col. Stoopnagle's Quiz Academy (1948).
+He reflected on his radio career for syndicated columnist Ben Gross in 1947: "The truth is, the team of Stoopnagle and Budd were far ahead of their time.
+Whimsical fun, bordering on fantasy.
+That's my field and, although I don't earn top money, I feel I've contributed to the radio picture.
+I began to do stuff like that on the air 17 years ago -- the very kind of stuff Henry Morgan is featuring these days.
+By the way, Henry has added greatly to the importance of radio comedy.
+I'm sorry he has lost his sponsor."